bchamby/chef-compliance-installation-configuration-operation/README.md

 # Classroom Lab
 The hands-on labs require the following infrastructure which should be provided by the instructor and specified in Appendix Z.

-Two standard AWS AMIs per student that are the same as the AMIs used in Chef Essentials training but upgrade to ChefDk 0.10.x We need to put the chef user in the dockerroot group and make /var/run/docker.sock's group dockerroot in the future training images.
+Two standard AWS Linux instances per student that use the same as the AMI used in Chef Essentials training but upgrade to ChefDk 0.10.x
+We need to put the chef user in the dockerroot group and make /var/run/docker.sock's group dockerroot in the training image.
 We need to build the shell init stuff for chef dk into the AMI images--the equivalent of 'echo 'eval "$(chef shell-init bash)"' >> ~/.bash_profile' then log out and in.

-Students will install Chef Compliance on one instance and use the second instance to run compliance scans against.
+Students will install Chef Compliance on one instance and use the second Linux instance to run compliance scans against.

+One Windows node per student to be used as a second target and as a virtual Windows workstation.
+The Windows node should use Sean's ami-ae1a4cc4 but with inspec preinstalled and the path to inspec added to the user's PATH variable (c:\Users\Administrator\AppData\Local\chefdk\gem\ruby\2.1.0\gems\inspec-0.9.7\bin\inspec)  ?
+Something akin to this might set the PATH variable."chef shell-init powershell | Invoke-Expression" >> $PROFILE

+Test Kitchen should be preconfigured to work on the Windows node too.

-# Student Workstations
+# Student Laptops

-Each student will need their own laptop workstation with the same specs as for Chef Essentials training.This course will not require virtual workstations.
+Each student will need their own laptop workstation with the same specs as for Chef Essentials training.
+The student laptops need to be able to ssh to Linux nodes and use HTTP to use the Compliance Server.
+The student's laptops should also have a Remote Desktop Client that supports RDP:

+Windows 7 with Remote Desktop Connection

+Mac OS X 10.11 (El Capitan) with Microsoft Remote Desktop

+Ubuntu 12.04 with Remmina Remote Desktop Client

+This course requires at least one Linux virtual workstation as stated above.

 # Modules
-1. Intro
+1. Introduction
 2. Installation
 3. Running Scans, Remediation, and Testing
-4. Using Compliance Profiles
+4. Running Scans on Windows Nodes
+5. Creating Custom Profiles
-5. Compliance Reports
+6. Scheduling Scans and Running Compliance Reports
-6. Applying Compliance Frameworks using InSpec
+7. Applying Compliance Frameworks using InSpec
-7. Overview of using Compliance with Delivery?
-8. Additional Resources
+8. Users, Organizations, Teams, and Permissions